natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: S_i=\frac{2}{pi} \frac{H_i}{g T_p}
    :label: Eq2

-In the above equation, when :math:`8<B/H_i<12`, we estimate :math:`K_t` by linearly approximation.
+In the above equation, when :math:`8<B/H_i<12`, :math:`K_t` is estimated by a linear approximation.

-If the oyster reef is a ball resembling the Reef Ball(TM), we follow the empirical equation proposed by Armono and Hall (2003):
+If the oyster reef is a ball resembling the Reef Ball(TM), the model applies empirical equation proposed by Armono and Hall (2003):

 .. math:: K_t=1.616-4.292\frac{H_i}{T^2}-1.099\frac{h_c}{h}+0.265\frac{h}{W}
    :label: KtReefBall

-Once waves have travelled past the coral and oyster reefs, we model their evolution in the remaining portion of the bathymetry using the wave evolution equation (Equation :eq:`EvolEq`).
-We assume that their peak period :math:`T` hasn’t changed.
+Once waves have travelled past the coral and oyster reefs, the evolution in the remaining portion of the bathymetry is modeled using the wave evolution equation (Equation :eq:`EvolEq`).
+It is assumed that the peak period :math:`T` does not change.

 Nearshore Bed Erosion
 """""""""""""""""""""